 Then they took into account the efficiency and performance ratios of the average solar panel, as suggested by photovoltaic-software.com – 15% and 0.75 respectively.

 Finally, they summed up how much electricity, natural gas, and refined petroleum products each country uses, according to the CIA World Factbook.

 Which countries would have the best chance of being powered by solar?

-Putting aside more practical issues of infrastructures and budget, how much solar panel space each country needs depends on the population density of the country and how much energy they use.
+Putting aside more practical issues of infrastructure and budget, how much solar panel space each country needs depends on the population density of the country and how much energy they use.